 Well, all of these tactics I have shown you are getting you, new followers, as well.
 They work, and if I would create a separate section on growing your Twitter following, I would only waste your valuable time.

 Now there is only one last thing that you have to do.

 And that is to take the damn action.
-Without it, your marketing will stay on the same place like before.
+Without it, your marketing will stay in the same place as before.